iluvjava/Maths/Notebook 2.0 obsidian/STATS 501 Statistics for Mathematicians/Shannon's Entropy.md

 The Shannon's Entropy is a measure on the amount of bits needed to represents the information from a given probability distribution of a random variable.

-Remember this:
+**The Key**

 > A rare events convey more information than a common event.
+To make the measurable more concrete, consider the transformation $-\ln (\mathbb P(x))$ where it inverts probability, making small probability huge in value after the transformation.

+#### **Definiton | The Entropy**
-Given a discrete random variable $X$, taking $n$ possible outcomes with nonzero possibility, the entropy is measured by:
+Given a discrete random variable $X$, taking $n$ possible outcomes with nonzero possibility, the entropy is the expected value of the probability mass function transformed by $-\ln$, demonstrated below.

 $$
 \begin{aligned}